Labor rights: Undocumented workers in the United States

-Labor movement discrimination
+Unionized workers

 Labor unions formed throughout the industries.
 Labor unions in the crafts discovered difficulty in forming labor unions at different skill levels.
-These skill groups often got divided in racial and sexist ways.
-In 1895 the white only International Association of Machinists.
-Entering the 20th century African Americans moved from the south into the north only to find that there was discrimination in economic opportunities.
+These skill groups often got divided into racial and sexist ways.
+In 1895, the white-only International Association of Machinists affiliated with the American Federation of Labor (AFL), which was founded in 1881.
+Entering the 20th century African Americans moved from the South into the North only to find that there was discrimination in economic opportunities.
 Racial stereotypes were used to divide the working class and create segregation.
-This eventually led to the creation of black codes and Jim Crow laws to limit the ability for African Americans to create a living for themselves.
+This eventually led to the creation of black codes and Jim Crow laws to limit the ability of African Americans to create a living for themselves.
 The Jim Crow laws passed in the 1800s were laws that forbade African Americans from living in white neighborhoods, along with segregation in public places. these were enforced for public pools, phone booths, hospitals, asylums, jails and residential homes for the elderly and handicapped and more.

+Neurodiversity

+Neurodiversity considerations may include people on the autism spectrum, with attention deficit hyperactivity disorder (ADHD), developmental coordination disorder (DCD, also known as dyspraxia) or dyslexia.

-Measurement of Labor Rights
+Measurement of labor rights

-There are several indices that measure labor rights produced by various organizations.
-Some focus on collective bargaining and freedom of association including in datasets produced by the International Trade Union Confederation (ITUC), the International Labour Organization (ILO), and Penn State.
+There are several indices, produced by various organizations, that measure labor rights .Some focus on collective bargaining and freedom of association including in datasets produced by the International Trade Union Confederation (ITUC), the International Labour Organization (ILO), and Penn State.
 Others, such as data produced by the V-Dem Institute and UCLA's World Policy Analysis Center focus on other components such as employment discrimination, child labor, and forced labor.

-The ITUC produces the Global Rights Index on an annual basis which rates "countries depending on their compliance with collective labour rights and document violations by governments and employers of internationally recognized rights."
-The ILO produces the data for Sustainable Development Goal 8.8.2, which measures the "Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status.
+The ITUC produces the Global Rights Index on an annual basis which rates "countries depending on their compliance with collective labor rights and document violations by governments and employers of internationally recognized rights."
+The ILO produces the data for Sustainable Development Goal 8.8.2, which measures the "Level of national compliance with labor rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status.
 In the past, Penn State's Center for Global Workers’ Rights has produced a set of labor rights indicators which use a similar methodology to the ILO, but have wider country coverage.

 The V-Dem Institute produces a wide range of data on civil rights and democracy.
 This includes data on the prevalence of forced labor and data on civil society organizations, including trade unions.
-UCLA's World Policy Analysis center maintains a database on a range of global legal standards including women's rights, disability rights, child labor, and employment discrimination.
+UCLA's World Policy Analysis Center maintains a database on a range of global legal standards including women's rights, disability rights, child labor, and employment discrimination.